 Many expecting mamas say that working out during pregnancy helps them to get better quality of sleep.
 This may be due to it’s stress reducing benefits.

 However pick your workout type and time carefully because working out too close to bedtime may actually have the opposite effect by giving you a boost of energy.
 See number 7!

-22. Prenatal fitness may reduce your risk of the number one cause of premature birth-preeclamipsia
+22. May reduce your risk of the number one cause of premature birth-Preeclamipsia

 Preeclampsia is a potentially dangerous condition that develops during pregnancy.
 It causes high blood pressure, protein in urine and sometimes swelling.